Multi-Generational Disney World Tips You’ll Wish You Knew Sooner

 Group photo in matching Tee-shirts

-My husband and I loved taking our kids to Walt Disney World.
-Now that our kids have kids of their own, we decided to introduce the next generation to Walt Disney’s magic by taking a multi-gen trip.
+My husband and I loved taking our kids to Walt Disney World Resort.
+Now that our children have children of their own, we decided it was time to share Walt Disney’s magic once again with a family trip that brought grandparents, parents and my three grandchildren (Blake, Asher and Aaron) together.

 1. Plan the Rides and Parades In Advance